 When I think of Tybee Island, I see the Tybee Pier and Pavilion with the gorgeous South Beach on a colorful vintage postcard.
 Travelers worldwide have visited this barrier island for its sandy beaches since the early 1900s.
 Known as “Savannah’s beach,” Tybee has a classic beach vibe with modern amenities.

 Having previously visited for a few hours to see the tallest lighthouse in Georgia and Fort Pulaski, I decided to stay longer on Tybee for this vacation to explore more.
 I’m glad I did because this tiny island has so much to see and do!

 Tybee has over three miles of public beaches, two lighthouses, historic forts, museums, and numerous places for dining and shopping.
 Plus, it’s only 18 miles from the charming city of Savannah.

 Below, I’ve narrowed down 7 fun things to do on Tybee Island, including travel tips and where we stayed.
 You can do some of these activities in one day.
-Or spread them out over a few days to allow more time for some beach relaxation and fun in the sun!
+Or spread them out over a few days to allow more time for some beach relaxation!

 7 Fun Things to Do on Tybee Island